-It all started in 2008 when there were a lot of accumulate problems related to the ineffective interaction of development and operation teams.
+It all started in 2008 when there were a lot of accumulated problems related to the ineffective interaction of development and operation teams.

 Imagine the situation.
 Developers, making sure that the code works locally, run it in production.
 However, problems still arise, and the operation team begins to resent: «These are not our problems, it's about the wrong code!
 The developers must figure it out!».
-As you understand, it leads to disputes and, as a result, delaying the release of products.
+As you understand, it leads to disputes and, as a result, delayed product releases.

 That’s when it was decided to implement DevOps principles.